theupdateframework/pep-maximum-security-model/README.rst

 __ http://ed25519.cr.yp.to/

+pip MUST work on non-CPython interpreters and cannot have dependencies that have to be compiled (i.e., the TUF integration MUST NOT require compilation of C extensions in order to verify cryptographic signatures).
+Verification of signatures must be done in Python, and verifying RSA signatures in pure-Python may be impractical due to speed.
+Therefore, PyPI MAY use the Ed25519 signature. scheme.

 Ed25519 is a public-key signature system that uses small cryptographic signatures and keys.
-A `pure-python implementation` of the signature scheme is available.
-[LV: the following sentence just confuses me.
+A `pure-python implementation` of the Ed25519 signature scheme is available.
+Verification of Ed25519 signatures is fast, even when performed in Python.
-Does it need a 'therefore' or 'however' at the beginning?
-Should pip be capitalized?
-The remaining relationships also seem a bit unclear.
-However, it is possible that it would all make sense to your expected readers.
-I can't tell.] pip MUST not depend on external depencies that have to be compiled (e.g., compiling C extensions to perform verification of signatures), so verifying RSA signatures may be impractical due to speed.
-Verification of Ed25519 signatures is fast, even when performed in Python code.

 __ https://github.com/pyca/ed25519